lingtalfi/DocTools/personal/mydoc/README.md

 - a **parser**, which scans a code base and returns information out of it (like the class names, the method names, the properties, the comments, the doc comment tags, ...)
 - a **report page**: an html page which tells you what's missing in your doc (for instance class XX doesn't have a comment, or this property of this class doesn't declare the "@var" tag, ...)
 - a **docTool syntax**: which extends the markdown syntax so that we can create documentation more intuitively
-- a **documentation generator**: aka [DocBuilder](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/DocBuilder/DocBuilder.md) which creates the documentation pages for you, based on a templates/widgets system that you create for your needs
+- a **documentation generator**: aka @kw(DocBuilder) which creates the documentation pages for you, based on a templates/widgets system that you create for your needs